 The Hitchin Journal has been published regularly since the Society’s founding in 1977.
 The idea of reformatting some of them into a book was mooted.
 It proved a far more complex task than just re-printing the old Journals.
 Pictures in the earlier editions were in black and white, for instance; and that means exactly what it says.
 Not shades of grey.
 Literally black or white.
 It was a major task either tracking down the original images, or alternatives.
 And of course the text had to be recreated, a time-consuming task in its own right, and in some cases corrected or expanded.

 However the exercise was completed and the first volume, HITCHIN – Glimpses of the Past, proved to be very popular.
-Unfortunately it but is no longer in print but a copy may be found in the HHS library available at meetings.
+Unfortunately it is no longer in print but a copy may be found at meetings in the HHS library, and available for short term loan.

 Volume 2, HITCHIN – More Glimpses of the Past, published in 2021, may still be available to buy or borrow from the HHS library.